Student Casual Employees

 Introduce yourself to the departmental administrator

-You need to make sure the department administrator or human resources representative knows you have been hired in order for your assignment to be processed correctly and for you to be paid on time.
+You need to make sure the department administrator or human resources representative knows you have been hired in order for your assignment to be processed correctly and for you to be paid.

 Complete all required new hire paperwork